matthesjh/coq-tal/README.md

 ```

 This generates a `Makefile` that can be executed with `make`.
 The generated `Makefile` resolves dependencies and calls the Coq compiler `coqc`.
 Subsequently, the files can be opened and imported.

+## Documentation

+The documentation for the Coq files provided by this repository can be found [here](https://matthesjh.github.io/coq-tal/).